Six Nations twin sisters 2022 Young Aboriginal Entrepreneurs of year - The Turtle Island News

 For the first time in its award history, the Canada Council for Aboriginal Business has awarded its Young Aboriginal Entrepreneur Award to twin sisters!
-Six Nations twin sisters, Dakota and Jesse Brant, of Sapling & Flint jewellery manufacturing chosen as dual recipients of CCAB Young Aboriginal Entrepreneur Award.
+Six Nations twin sisters, Dakota and Jesse Brant, of Sapling & Flint jewellery manufacturing have been chosen as dual recipients of CCAB 2022 Young Aboriginal Entrepreneur Award.

-Toronto, ON, Jan.
-14, 2022 — Canadian Council for Aboriginal Business (CCAB) is excited to announce, twin sisters Dakota and Jesse Brant from Six Nations of the Grand River Territory as dual recipients of the 2022 Young Aboriginal Entrepreneur Award.

 “For the first time in CCAB history, the Young Aboriginal Entrepreneur Award is shared among twin sisters with an extraordinary story as co-founding entrepreneurs with complementary talents,” said President and CEO, Tabatha Bull.
 “We couldn’t be happier to present this award to these two deserving and impressive Indigenous women who are setting an example for young enterprising hopefuls.”